Present position: Associate Professor in Translational Stem Cell Technology (01-08-2016-present)

 2004-2016 Lecturer in Molecular Haematology, Principal Investigator, Blood Cancer Focus Group, CCRCB, Queen's University Belfast

 Utilizing biochemical, molecular and cellular approaches to study normal and malignant haematopoiesis.
+Development of pre-clinical models using stem cell technologies.
 Combining gene signatures with bioinformatics databases (connectivity mapping) and drug repurposing to target leukaemic whilst sparing normal blood stem cells.
-Interested in developing pre-clinical models of normal and leukaemic niches for complimentary studies.

 Teaching experience of both large (250+) and small (<30) groups.
 Successfully completed a PGCHET qualification.
 Areas of previous teaching and undergraduate level were: Introductory Skills for… read more

 The group are currently focused on the pivotal role that HOXA cluster genes play in the demarcation and possible emergence of haematopoietic stem cells (HSCs) and their role in cancer.
 Solid as well… read more